Disappearance of Lisa Marie Young: Disappearance

 On the night of June 29, 2002, Young left her parents' residence at 11:00 p.m. to go to a nightclub with several friends.
 Her parents found it strange, as Young had a busy schedule for the week.

-Young and Hulley were approached by a man who invited them to a house party, offering them a ride in the red older-model Jaguar he was driving.
+Young and Hulley were approached by Christopher William Adair, who invited them to a house party, offering them a ride in the red older-model Jaguar he was driving.
 They went to the party, and then to a second house party in the Cathers Lake area of Nanaimo.
-When Young said she was hungry, the driver offered to take her to get some food.
+When Young said she was hungry, Adair offered to take her to get some food.
 Around 4:30 a.m.
 Young called Hulley's cellphone.
 Hulley later stated in an interview, "Sure enough it's Lisa on her cellphone.
 She goes 'Dallas, I don't know what's going on.
 This guy won't bring me back.
 We're sitting in a driveway on Bowen Road and he won't bring me back.'
 She says, 'I'm bored.
 I'm getting pissed off."

 The final signal from Young's cell phone was traced to the Departure Bay area of Nanaimo.